mregacho29/Intro_to_rails_project/README.md

-size	      String	    Size of the pet (e.g., small, medium, large). gender	    String	    Gender of the pet (e.g., male, female). status	    String	    Adoption status (e.g., adoptable, adopted). photo_urls	String[]	  URLs of the pet's photos. shelter_id	String	    Foreign key linking to the Shelters table.
+size	      String	    Size of the pet (e.g., small, medium, large). gender	    String	    Gender of the pet (e.g., male, female). status	    String	    Adoption status (e.g., adoptable, adopted). photo_urls	Text	      URLs of the pet's photos. shelter_id	Integer     Foreign key linking to the Shelters table.

 2. Shelters Table
 This table will store essential information about the shelters or organizations where the pets are located.

-Column Name	  Data Type	  Description shelter_id	  String	    Unique identifier for the shelter. name	        String	    Name of the shelter or organization. city	        String	    City where the shelter is located. state	        String	    State or region where the shelter is located.
+Column Name	  Data Type	  Description shelter_id	  Integer     Unique identifier for the shelter. name	        String	    Name of the shelter or organization. city	        String	    City where the shelter is located. state	        String	    State or region where the shelter is located.